Top 3 Best and Favorites

 - Can easily remove them without taking off your shoes

 - No blisters around the ankles even with low-cut socks

 - A little extra space around the shin

 - Work much better with high-arched boots than flat-soled running shoes

 - Can run large

 Although these Salomon Trail Gaiters High are made for hikers, they are lightweight and not cumbersome.
 The upper part of the gaiters are padded, protecting your shins and ankle from abrasion.
 The mesh material is durable, meaning that you can venture onto whatever trail you desire, and these gaiters will be able to withstand the trail abuse.

-The elastic cuff around the ankle conforms to your ankle and shoe, giving you a nice, tight fit that will stay on and providing protection from stray rocks and prickly vegetation.
-Plus, it’s easily adaptable to different shoe sizes, so you won’t have to bother to purchase a new pair of trail shoes.
-Finally, the underfoot strap and hook-and-loop fastener will keep the gaiters securely attached to your shoe.
+The elastic cuff conforms to your ankle and shoe, giving you a nice, tight fit that stays put and provides protection from stray rocks and prickly vegetation.
+The underfoot strap and hook-and-loop fastener will keep the gaiters securely attached to your shoe.

 - Great combination of ease, fit, and function

 - Works great with a high top hiking boot or trail shoe